Fighter kite: United States

-The Korean shield kite (pangp'aeyon), the Japanese rokkaku and Nagasaki Hata, the Brazilian piao, and Chilean fighter kites have been used for demonstration purposes at various large kite festivals throughout the country.
+The Korean shield kite, the Japanese Rokkaku and Nagasaki Hata, the Brazilian piao, and Chilean fighter kites have been used for demonstration purposes at various large kite festivals throughout the country.
 Kite fighting styles and designs also differ by region and state.
-In the Pacific Northwest, enthusiasts prefer smaller, more maneuverable kites popularized by names such as Bruce Lambert.
-The North American Kite Fighting Association (NAFKA) has held events in the past few years in the states of Washington and Oregon.
+In the Pacific Northwest, enthusiasts prefer smaller, more maneuverable kites, popularized by names such as Bruce Lambert.
+The North American Kite Fighting Association (NAFKA) has held events in the states of Washington and Oregon.
 In Southern California, many different kites are flown, with the San Diego kite club having organised a New Year's Day kite fight for the past three decades.
-Many famous West Coast kite fighters such as Victor Heredia have attended such competitions and offered prizes for beating them.
-On the East Coast, many different kite fighting customs have come with immigrants, and fights are scheduled with many different kite clubs holding both traditional as well as “line-touch” fights.
+Many famous West Coast kite fighters, such as Victor Heredia, have attended such competitions and offered prizes for beating them.
+On the East Coast, many different kite fighting customs have come with immigrants, and fights are scheduled with many different kite clubs holding both traditional as well as "line-touch" fights.
 The vast majority of all kite fights in the western United States are one-on-one battles.

 Kite fighters in the United States use a variety of innovative kites from a wide range of designs and materials for "line touch" and skills competitions.
 Fighter or "single line maneuverable" kites can be found flying throughout the country at many kite festivals.
 A championship competition occurs at the annual convention of the American Kitefliers Association.

 Problems

 Accidents

-In India, Pakistan, Brazil and Chile, there have been reported accidents involving the abrasive coated cutting line.
-These accidents range in severity from small cuts on the fighter's fingers to a few reported deaths from contact with the line while riding motorcycles.
-In recent years, the fighting lines have evolved from the traditional cotton, rice and glass line to nylon or synthetic line coated with metallic or chemical abrasive compounds.
-To prevent further injury, many countries have implemented restrictions or bans on the use of cutting line.
-Some have set limits on the materials used to make the line, others have mandated safety devices on motorcycles when riding during kite festivals.
-People have been injured while fixated on capturing a cut kite.
-Other injuries have been due to not paying attention to one's actions while watching battles.
-Most of these accidents are preventable when fighting is strictly controlled to a specific arena and proper safety gear is worn by the fighters.
-Other accidents have occurred due to the masses of people present during large kite festivals for which kite fighting has taken the blame.
+In India, Pakistan, Brazil and Chile, accidents involving the abrasive coated cutting line have been reported since at least 2001.
+These accidents range in severity, from small cuts on the fighter's fingers to a few reported deaths from contact with the line while riding motorcycles.
+Both the traditional cotton, rice and glass line and modern nylon or synthetic line coated with metallic or chemical abrasive compounds can cause injuries.
+Other injuries have happened while focused on capturing a cut kite, or not paying attention to one's actions while watching battles.
+Other accidents have occurred due to the masses of people present during large kite festivals, for which kite fighting has taken the blame.
+Most of these accidents are preventable, when fighting is strictly controlled to a specific arena, proper safety gear is worn by the fighters, and events are well managed.